gitextensions/GitExtensionsDoc/source/settings.rst

   a Git failure that will result in a popup.
 You may have to ignore the popup, refresh or even reopen the application to recover from these failures.

-  See also :ref:`worktrees` for other limitations.
+  See also :ref:`worktrees` for Git limitations.

 .. settingspage:: Config